lankydan/spring-data-cassandra/spring data cassandra.md

   PRIMARY KEY ((first_name), date_of_birth, person_id)
 ) WITH CLUSTERING ORDER BY (date_of_birth ASC, person_id DESC);
 ```
 Here we have a pretty simple table if your familiar with Cassandra.
 If your not, but have used SQL it will still seem readable but with some slight differences which mainly lie with how the primary key is formed.
 As I mentioned earlier the primary key consists of partition and clustering columns, in this example the only partition column is `first_name` and the clustering columns are `date_of_birth` and `person_id`.
-I will leave the explanaition there as it should be enough to get you through the next part.
+I will leave the explanation there as it should be enough to get you through the next part.
 Now onto the `PersonKey`.
 ```java
 @PrimaryKeyClass